AVakhmistrova/OHDSI-tools-on-IRIS-new/README.md

 This section describes practical options for loading the OMOP Common Data Model (CDM) into an InterSystems IRIS instance and performing Achilles analyses on it:
 * [re-run analysis in the current result schema](#re-run-achilles-on-the-same-dataset-in-the-current-result-schema) - refresh analysis results without changing the schema
 * [re-run analysis in a new result schema](#re-run-achilles-on-the-same-dataset-in-the-new-result-schema) - useful for comparing results with previous runs
-* [load new data and run new analysis](#load-new-data-and-run-analyses) - import updated CDM data and vocabularies, then generate fresh Achilles results
+* [load new data and run new analysis](#load-new-data-and-run-analyses) - import new CDM data and vocabularies, then generate fresh Achilles results

 ### Re-run Achilles on the same dataset in the current result schema
 Re-run Achilles on the existing dataset to __refresh the analysis results__ while keeping the same result schema unchanged.